 The cylinder is then systematically polished, in order to obtain the smoothest touch possible.
 It can also be ground or cut according to customer demand.

 THE DIFFERENT TYPES OF BURNING

-o electromechanical engraving
+o Electromechanical engraving

 This technique ensures a high print quality.
-Indeed, depending on the size and depth of the engraved cells we can adjust the amount of ink deposited and the print quality.
+Indeed, depending on the size and depth of the engraved cells, we can adjust the amount of ink deposited and the print quality.

-o direct laser engraving
+o Direct laser engraving

-o burning laser and chemical attack
+o Laser engraving and chemical attack

-This technique requires you to first put a protective layer of a polymer (3-5 µm of thickness) black, above that of copper.
-The laser beam just reproduce the design by selectively removing the protective resin, without affecting deep copper (it marks only on the surface).
-A solution composed of ferric chloride finally comes to attack the copper layer, where it is no longer protected by the black resin.
+This technique requires a protective layer of black polymer (3-5 µm of thickness) to be applied over the copper layer.
+The laser beam reproduces the desired design by selectively removing the protective resin, without affecting the copper depth (it only marks the surface).
+A ferric chloride solution finally attacks the copper layer, where it is no longer protected by the black resin.
 Finally, this protective layer is removed through a final wash.

-PROTECTION BY CHROME
+PROTECTION BY CHROMIUM